StamusNetworks/scirius/doc/ruleset.rst

 Suppression and thresholding
 ----------------------------

-Alert numbers from a particular SN probe for a particular signature can be controlled through suppression or thresholding.
+Alert numbers for a particular signature can be controlled through suppression or thresholding.

+.. index:: Thresholding

 Thresholding is usually used when number of alerts needs to be  minimized - as for example maximum 1 alert per minute from that source or destination IP for that signature.

+.. index:: Suppression

 Suppression is used when the alerts need to be suppressed - aka do not generate alerts for that particular signature from that source or destination IP.

 Suppress alerts